 You should arrange for at least three letters of support from persons in positions to evaluate your potential for success as a graduate student (for example, prior advisors or supervisors, or instructors familiar with the applicant).
 Strong letters have a significant impact on admissions decisions.
 Letters from persons familiar with your research potential are especially encouraged.

 Three letters of recommendation must be submitted into the "ApplyYourself" system by your recommenders by the application deadline.
 You can log back into your application and resend the recommender notification.
 If you would like to send a reminder, check the box next to his/her name and click on the "resend" button.
 This will automatically generate a reminder email.
 Applicants who apply to the Biology Graduate Program must waive their right to view recommendation forms and letters.
 This is done through the recommendation section in ApplyYourself.
 Applicants to the Biology Graduate Program are required to waive their right to view letters.
 This is done through the online ApplyYourself application.

 These tests are not required, nor will they be considered in evaluating applicants.

 English proficiency may be demonstrated by graduate applicants in one of the following ways:

 - TOEFL: minimum score of 80 (Internet-based test)

 - IELTS: An overall minimum band score of 6.5

 - An associate, bachelor’s, master’s or doctoral degree from a regionally-accredited U.S. college or university completed within two years of admittance

-- A bachelor’s degree or higher completed within the last two years from an officially-recognized college or university in one of the following countries: Australia, Canada (except Quebec), Ireland, New Zealand, or the United Kingdom (England, Scotland, Wales, Northern Ireland).
+- A bachelor’s degree or higher completed within the last two years from an officially-recognized college or university in one of the following countries listed on the University of Utah office of Admissions website.

 For information on TOEFL waiver options, please visit the University of Utah Office of Admissions - https://admissions.utah.edu/english-proficiency/.